Shin-Keisei 80000 series

-The Shin-Keisei 80000 series (新京成80000形) is an electric multiple unit (EMU) train type operated by the private railway operator Shin-Keisei Electric Railway since December 2019.
+The Shin-Keisei 80000 series (新京成80000形) is an electric multiple unit (EMU) train type operated by the private railway operator Keisei Electric Railway since April 2025.
+The type initially began operations on the Shin-Keisei Line in December 2019.
 It shares a common design with the Keisei 3100 series.

 Design

 The trains were jointly designed with Keisei Electric Railway and feature Shin-Keisei's "gentle pink" corporate design.

 Formations

 The 80000 series is formed as follows, with four motored cars and two trailer cars per set.

 Technical specifications

 The trains use SiC–VVVF inverters which control 3-phase AC motors.
 The motor inverters used on the 80000 series offer a 19% reduction in power consumption over the IGBT–VVVF inverters used on the N800 series.

 Interior

 Seating accommodation consists of longitudinal seating throughout, providing a seating capacity of 43 in the end cars and 49 in the intermediate cars.
-A wheelchair space is provided near the crew compartment of the first car, and intermediate cars feature a free space for wheelchairs as well as strollers.
+A wheelchair space is provided near the crew compartment of the first car, and intermediate cars feature a free space for wheelchairs and strollers.

 The seats are of a high-back design; their backs are 175 mm higher than those of the N800 series.
-They are also thickened to make sitting in them more comfortable.
+They are also thickened for improved passenger comfort.
 The seat partitions and vestibules are made of tempered glass to create a sense of openness.
-Unlike the Keisei 3100 series's seats, the 80000 series's do not feature a foldable portion for storing luggage.
+Unlike the Keisei 3100 series's seats, those of the 80000 series do not feature a foldable portion for storing luggage.

 The interior also includes 17-inch passenger information displays, security cameras, and ceiling-mounted Plasmacluster ion generators.